quelopes/GeNNet/README.md

 # **About**

 GeNNet is a platform to execute experiments using transcriptome data, specially developed for analyzing microarray platforms currently available for human, rhesus, mice and rat.
-The structure is composed by three different parts: **A** -- A user-friendly Shiny-based web interface to the workflow experiment; **B** -- Executing or editing the workflow experiment using RStudio (for advanced users and developers) and **C** -- Accessing the resulting gene interaction graph database using Neo4j.
+The structure is composed by three different parts: **A** -- A user-friendly Shiny-based web interface for the workflow experiment; **B** -- Executing or editing the workflow experiment using RStudio (for advanced users and developers) and **C** -- Accessing the resulting gene interaction graph database using Neo4j.
 Figure 1 (below) describes the GeNNet architecture.

 ![Figura 1: Framework of GeNNet.](GennetShiny/www/img/GeNNet-Framework-Docker.png)